Declan Kelly resigns as CEO of Teneo after 'embarrassing mistake'

 “In order to protect the employees of Teneo and its clients, and with my family’s strong support, I have decided to leave the company and resign as chairman and CEO.”

-In his resignation statement, Mr Kelly thanked Teneo’s clients for their support and loyalty throughout his tenure as CEO.
+In his resignation statement, Mr Kelly, who is the brother of Labour leader Alan Kelly, thanked Teneo’s clients for their support and loyalty throughout his tenure as CEO.

-Mr Kelly, brother of Labour party leader Alan Kelly, had been Teneo's CEO since the company was founded in 2011.
+Declan Kelly had been CEO of Teneo - current sponsor of Tipperary's hurling and gaelic football teams - since the company was founded in 2011.

 It is understood Declan Kelly was asked to resign in the wake of the event - a Global Citizen Covid-19 fundraising concert chaired by Britain's Prince Harry and Meghan Markle which took place on May 2.